Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 Admittedly, that's probably the correct approach for the pioneers who don't yet know where they tread.
-But for those who come after the pioneers, it's actually wilful blindness, the refusal to open one's eyes and see.
+But for those who come after the pioneers, it's actually wilful blindness, the refusal to open one's eyes and to see.

 Human programmers thus devise some _ad hoc_ domain specific language for build configuration; this language can barely express simple builds,